Site icon Patriot Software

 The Corporate Transparency Act (CTA) of 2021 established these BOI reporting requirements to counter illegal activities, including:

-The goal of BOI reporting is to make it harder for bad actors to engage in illegal activities.
-However, BOI reporting may also penalize small business owners who don’t know about or understand the requirement.
+BOI reporting may also penalize small business owners who don’t know or understand the requirements.
 According to Alison Flores, Manager Tax Institute at H&R Block:

 Who must report under the beneficial ownership rule?